 To create your modified forms 1099 and 1096:

-When you make a payment to a vendor after you have created all of your 1099s, you will see an orange link under Accounting > Forms > Create Modified 1099/1096.
+When you make a payment to a vendor after you have created all of your 1099s, you will see a link under Reports > 1099 Contractor Forms > Create Modified 1099/1096.
 Modified 1099/1096 forms will only report the difference in dollars paid since the most recent time you created your original 1099s/1096.
 When you file these with the IRS, they will be added to the original amounts paid that you’ve already filed.

 When you create a modified 1099/1096, it will appear in the same “View and Print 1099/1096” page as the rest of your created forms.
 It will appear in the list as “[number] Modified” (see example below.)